wpengine/faustjs/docs/previews/README.md

 - WordPress redirects back to frontend with a temporary code
 - The frontend server exchanges the code for an access token
 - The access token is stored in a cookie
-- The user is finally redirected back to the original Url and uses the access token in the cookie to make the authenticated request
+- The user is finally redirected back to the original URL and uses the access token in the cookie to make the authenticated request

 The framework provides a Node.js auth handler to do the exchange for you.

 ### Auth Hander

-In order to support the exchange of the access code for an access token, the framework provides a Node auth handler:
+In order to support the exchange of the access code for an access token, the framework provides a Node authorization handler:

 ```
 import { authorizeHandler } from '@wpengine/headless';